 - Be self-motivated.

-Compensation: This position is Bilingual required (En/Sp) with a bilingual salary of $47,981, and a base salary of $45,901.
-TNLR offers a competitive benefits package, including 100% employer paid health and dental insurance; 401k retirement plan and up to a 3% employer match; professional development funds; and annual paid vacation (15 days), sick leave (12 days for physical and mental health), holidays (13 of your choosing), personal days (8 days), and bereavement (up to 3 days per loss).
+- Generous time off: annual paid vacation (15 days), sick leave (12 days for physical and mental health), holidays (13 of your choosing), personal days (8 days), and bereavement leave (up to 3 days per loss).

 Application details: Position to begin as soon as possible.
 This position will remain open until it is filled.
 Please send a resume and cover letter to: email@example.com.